Guide To Europe’s Most Beautiful Royal Palaces

 The magnificent Palazzo Pitti is one of Florence’s most stunning architecture gems.
 Built in 1457, it was designed by Brunelleschi and built for the Florentine banker Luca Pitti, a Medici rival.

-The Medici expanded it and placed 8 art galleries in its interior.
-The Royal Apartments showcase styles from three different eras of ownership.
+The Medici family undertook extensive expansions and added eight art galleries within its walls.
+Inside, you’ll find the Royal Apartments, which showcase styles from three different periods of ownership.

 Be sure to check out Botticelli’s and Lippi’s Madonna and Child in the Prometheus Room.
 Two of Andrea del Sarto’s massive Assumption of the Virgin are in the Iliad Room.
 And, one of my favorites, Artemisia Gentileschi, has another version of Judith in the Saturn Room.

 If you want to know more, here’s my guide to visiting the Pitti Palace.
-You can tour the palace virtually here.
+You’ll want to pre-book a skip the line ticket.

 25. Te Palace, Mantua Italy